Memory management controller (Nintendo): Namco 163

 The 163 has been only used in games exclusive to Japan.
 Its capabilities were a little better than Nintendo's MMC3.
 A variant contained extra sound hardware that plays 4-bit wave samples.
-It supports 1 to 8 extra sound channels, but audible aliasing appears when a sufficiently large number of channels are enabled.
+It supports 1 to 8 extra sound channels, but audible aliasing appears when a sufficiently large number of channels are enabled due to the increasingly audible time-division multiplexing.